Autumn tip: Fleece blankets can make such cozy bedding on a cold and windy day!

 As well as the most popular pictures that have so far been on our Facebook page throughout the year, there will be many more photos of the ferrets at the rescue in this beautiful little calendar.

-Keep an eye on our Facebook page for the when we have them in stock!
+Keep an eye on our Facebook page for more information!

 We also have our very own YouTube account!
 Why not stop by and take a look at some of the videos of our ferrets looking for homes, and local Vet Students learning to handle ferrets!